KPMGE/Users-Crud-Sample/README.md

 ### Goal

 The goal of this simple project is learn how to create a simple API(Application programming interface) for users.
-Each user has 3 properties, name, age and email and, of course, there are 4 operations: Create, Read, Update and Delete a user (CRUD).
+Each user has 3 properties, name, age and email, of course, there are 4 operations: Create, Read, Update and Delete a user (CRUD).
+These operations will operate upon a database, in case, MongoDb which is a incredible powerful NoSql database.

 ### Used Tecnologies